Above: Salvador Dali’s persistence of time

 The actual number of prisoners in Solitary Confinement is difficult to determine, in part because we have different sets of data for federal and provincial prisons, respectively.
-Another reason is that the various euphemisms used–like Disciplinary segregation, Administrative segregation, Isolated confinement—make it difficult to tally the actual numbers of people in Solitary Confinement.
+The legal term for solitary confinement is segregation.
+Unfortunately, this basic semantic duality has given rise to a variety of euphemisms–like Disciplinary segregation, Administrative segregation, Isolated confinement—which make it difficult to tally the actual numbers of people in Solitary Confinement.
 It also allows correctional personnel to get around the rules.
 For example, Canadian law states that prisoners in disciplinary segregation must be released after 30 days… but if you call it administrative segregation, no such law applies.

 Here are the numbers that CSC gave the CBC for one type of solitary confinement, administrative segregation.

 The experiential reality is that people in Solitary Confinement, regardless of what you call it, or why and how they came to be there–are locked in closed cells for 22-24 hours a day, virtually without human contact, for periods of time ranging from days to decades.
 Some additional definitions:

 Isolated confinement is synonymous with solitary confinement.
 Other synonyms are restricted housing; security housing, restricted communication management…

 Disciplinary segregation is solitary confinement imposed as a punishment for inmates who break the rules.